danielv775/Puppet-Problem/README.md

 4. Briefly explain what automation means to you, and why it is important to an organization's
    infrastructure design strategy.

    To me automation is about making infrastructure design as efficient as possible.
 Specifically for technical organizations, automation is critical to an organization's infrastructure design strategy.
-If setting up a complex development environment can be as easy a executing one script, or using one puppet manifest file, more time can be spent on developing the product.
+If setting up a complex development environment can be as easy for a developer as executing one script, or using one puppet manifest file, more time can be spent on developing the product.
+For organizations of all sizes, automation makes infrastructure more robust, reliable, and stable.